abhishek021999/-Employee-Directory-Web-Interface/README.md

 ## 🚀 Features

 - ✅ View all employees
-- 🔍 Search by name or email
+- 🔍 Search by name or email with debouncing Optimization Technique
 - 🎯 Filter by name, department, and role
 - ↕️ Sort employees by name or department
 - ➕ Add a new employee